oldweipro/claude-to-chatgpt/README.en_US.md

 After starting this project, you can call the interface `http://127.0.0.1:8787/v1/chat/completions` of this project according to the interface documentation of [v1/chat/completions](https://platform.openai.com/docs/api-reference/chat) to get the same data structure returned by [OpenAI API](https://platform.openai.com/docs/api-reference/chat).
-This facilitates users who have developed based on the results of [OpenAI API](https://platform.openai.com/docs/api-reference/chat) to quickly switch over.
+This facilitates users who have developed based on the interface of [OpenAI API](https://platform.openai.com/docs/api-reference/chat) to quickly switch over.

 ## Runtime Environment